jshun/ppopp20-ae/README.md

 This section describes all of the commands needed to run the experiments presented in the paper.

 First, install the g++ compiler with Cilk Plus support.
+Python 2.7 is used for running the scripts.

 Navigate to the directory with the hypergraph applications and compiling: